starting up our own green power production unit: 4 solar panels, March 2000

 Webpage made up for the first time May 18, 2011.

 Updates: August 23, 2011 (VREG monthly report, publ.
 Aug.
 1, 2011); October 11, 2011 (VREG Sep.
 1, 2011 report), October 24, 2011 (VREG Oct.
 1, 2011 report), November 23, 2011 (VREG Nov.
 1, 2011 report), December 12, 2011 (VREG Dec.
 1, 2011 report), January 9, 2012 (VREG separate statistics file yearly evolution [addition of "Section II"], Jan.
 4, 2012), February 1, 2012 (VREG Jan.
 1, 2012 report), February 19, 2012 (VREG Feb.
 1, 2012 month report and Feb.
 6, 2012 Excel file), March 15, 2012 (VREG Mar.
 1, 2012 Excel file year data, addition of updated segmentation graph Fig. 19), March 30, 2012 (VREG month report March 2, 2012 >> section I updated), April 20, 2012 (VREG Apr.
-1 pdf year data), May 5, 2012 (VREG May 2, 2012 Excel file).
+1 pdf year data), May 5, 2012 (VREG May 2, 2012 Excel file), July 24, 2012 (VREG July 3, 2012 Excel file).

 © 2011-2012 Peter J. Segaar/Polder PV, Leiden (NL)